KyLeggiero/libgit2.swift/IMPORTANT USAGE NOTES.md

 #### Side-channel errors

 libgit2 also includes side-channel errors.
 That is to say, sometimes it will return a negative number to signify that an error has occurred, and then set a global error variable.
+Sometimes it sets that global error variable in other circumstances, such as `GIT_ADD_SIZET_OVERFLOW` and its ilk.

 This is a common C pattern (see also: `errno`), because C does not have any built-in error handling mechanism.
 Since Swift _does_ have a built-in error-handling mechanism in the form of `throw`/`catch`/`try`/etc., libgit2.swift uses that instead.
-This means that the side-channel error handling is removed from this package, in favor of Swift builtin error handling.
+This means that **side-channel error handling is removed from this package**, in favor of Swift's builtin error handling.

 That will mostly work exactly the same.
 It will often include more information for recovery, as well (e.g. stack traces).

 However, there are some situations where it won't work the same.
 For example, there are situations in libgit2 where it sets that side-channel error, but _does not return a negative number_.
-This can be seen with the macro `GIT_ASSERT_WITH_RETVAL` and its ilk, which sav an error value to that side channel if some value is `null`, and then set that missing value to be a backup value and continue with the program instead of returning.
+This can be seen with the macro `GIT_ASSERT_WITH_RETVAL` and its ilk, which save an error value to that side channel if some value is `null`, and then set that missing value to be a backup value and continue with the program instead of returning.
+Or `GIT_ADD_SIZET_OVERFLOW`, which set that side-channel error if there's overflow, then returns a `true` or `false` indicating overflow, as well as outputting the overflown error.

-In libgit2.swift, these situations do not set any such error, but otherwise behave the same.
+In libgit2.swift, **these situations do not set any such error nor throw a Swift error**, but otherwise behave the same.

 #### Fewer errors???